Bariatric (weight-loss) surgery

-Bariatric surgery is designed to help people lose and keep off large amounts of weight to alleviate health issues and improve quality of life.
+Bariatric surgery is designed to help people lose and keep off large amounts of weight to improve health and quality of life.

-Being severely overweight places us at risk for heart disease, hypertension, diabetes, arthritis, sleep apnea, cancer, and depression.
-It can also rob us of much of the joy in life that we all deserve.
-If attempts at serious weight reduction have failed, you may be a candidate for bariatric surgery, and Community Hospital's Bariatric Surgery Center is here to help.
+Being severely overweight increases the risks of heart disease, high blood pressure, diabetes, arthritis, sleep apnea, cancer, and depression.
+If attempts at serious weight reduction have failed, you may be a candidate for bariatric surgery.

 Is bariatric surgery right for you?